Effects of shear displacement on the conductance of monolayer/gapped bilayer/monolayer graphene junctions: Implications for ac-dc conversion: Conductance of monolayer--bilayer--monolayer graphene junctions

+and $\lambda_{\tau,l}$ is defined by Eq.~(\ref{lambda-xi}) with $\sigma=+$ and $\xi=\xi_{\tau,l}$.
+Here, Eq.~(\ref{beta}) represents the interlayer wave-function ratio, which will be discussed in Sec.~VI, and the prefactor $F$ is independent of $N$.
+Except for the phase shift arising from $\beta_l^{-1}$, the $N$ dependence in Eq.~(\ref{G-asymptotic}) originates from the factors $\lambda_{\tau,l}^{2N} = \exp(iNk_xa)$, as intuitively expected.
+The physical role of the armchair edges was clarified in Ref.~\cite{Tamura-2025} by comparing MBMGJ and MBMGJ$'$.
+Here, MBMGJ denotes the junction discussed in the present paper, whereas the side view of MBMGJ$'$ is shown in the inset of Fig.~5(b) in a form similar to that in Fig.~1(a).
+In MBMGJ, both armchair edges belong to the $\downarrow$ layer, whereas in MBMGJ$'$ each layer contains one armchair edge.
+In both junctions, the perfect armchair edges and the well-defined value of $N$ give rise to the factor $\lambda^N$ in Eq.~(\ref{G-asymptotic}).
+In the case of MBMGJ$'$, however, the factor $\beta_l^{-1}$ in Eq.~(\ref{G-asymptotic}) disappears.
+This behavior was explained using chiral and rotational operations.
 Although the armchair edge is known to be the most stable graphene edge structure, the monolayer--bilayer interfaces realized in experiments may deviate from an ideal armchair configuration.
 For example, defects in which carbon dimers partially attach to the interface would locally increase the effective value of $N$.
-However, as shown in the figures, the characteristic positive response of the conductance $G$ to $\delta_y$ becomes essentially independent of $\mathrm{mod}(N)$ in the regime where the effects of $k_x^{\mathrm{r}}$ and $k_x^{\mathrm{i}}$ reinforce each other.
+However, as shown in the figures, the characteristic positive response of the conductance $G$ to $\delta_y$ becomes essentially independent of $N \bmod 3$ in the regime where the effects of $k_x^{\mathrm{r}}$ and $k_x^{\mathrm{i}}$ reinforce each other.
 Therefore, the influence of such local defects on the conductance is expected to be minor within the parameter range considered here.
 In realistic systems, the transverse width $3N_yb$ is finite, which inevitably leads to the formation of edges parallel to the $x$ axis, such as zigzag edges.
 These edges can host edge bands inside the gap.
 Since the number of such edge bands is of order unity and does not scale with $N_y$, their contribution to the conductance is expected to be on the order of $G_0$.
 In contrast, the contribution to $G$ from the evanescent states considered in the present work scales linearly with $N_y$.
 For sufficiently large $N_y$, this contribution therefore dominates over that from the edge bands.
-Indeed, for the value of $N_y=1000$ used in Fig.~7, the change in conductance $\Delta G$ already exsseses $G_0$.
+Indeed, for the value of $N_y=1000$ used in Fig.~5, the change in conductance $\Delta G$ already exceeds $G_0$.

-\section{$\widetilde{\Delta} E$ approximation}
+\section{$\widetilde{\Delta}E$ approximation}

 In the perturbative calculation presented in this section, the quantity $\lambda$ obtained from Eqs.~(\ref{lambda-xi}) and (\ref{xi-zero}), together with the corresponding wave function

 constitutes the unperturbed state, where